MSRhmn/appointment-system/README.md

-# 📅 Appointment Booking & Scheduling System
+# 🕒 Appointment Booking & Scheduling System

 This is a lightweight, single-page appointment booking system designed for small businesses such as salons, spas, clinics, and who ever needs a booking system.
-Built with **Django (backend)** and **vanilla JavaScript (frontend)**, it provides real-time service availability, staff scheduling, and customer booking—all in one responsive interface.
+Built with **Django (Backend)** and **Vanilla JavaScript (Frontend)**, it provides real-time service availability, staff scheduling, and customer booking—all in one responsive interface.

 ---